edz97/domination-box/README.md

  - The box needs to be mounted higher and the button presses must be in a way downward to avoid tripping the pole over

+This is easily fixed with some 90 brackets.
+Preferably in a way so it's easy to assemble/disassemble the box from the pole for easier transportation.

+- The box is not super user friendly

+I want to make the box so it's super friendly to use.
+The feedback i got is that i need to simplyfi the design so the user only can see 2 buttons colored according to the team they are on to avoid mistakes.
+Blue teams' button is currently green, and the buttons need to be bigger and easier to push. power button needs to be moved to a more discreate place